axwitech/building-ai-idea/README.md

-##Summary
+## Summary - Building AI course project
 Dota 2 - personal coach.
-Building AI course project.
 A project that tries to help dota2 players and coached to predict the outcome based on the hero and item selections

 **Your idea in a nutshell**: Dota2 - Personal coach